 John: “And the Word became flesh and pitched his Tent among us, full of grace and truth; we have seen his glory, glory as of the only Son from the Father.”
 (John 1:14)

 Transfiguration According to The Greek Fathers

-“The Church must breathe with her two lungs!”
-(Pope John Paul II, Ut Unum Sint, no. 54).
+“The Church must breathe with her two lungs!” stated Pope John Paul II in Ut Unum Sint, (no. 54).
 By the “two lungs” the Pope meant the Western and the Eastern Christian theological Traditions.
 They are both valid, they complement each other and help each other.
 They often shed a splendid light on each other.

-As christians, and Catholics we should lead the world with our capacity to make things “catholic” i.e. universal: valid for all.
-We can’t do that without at least letting both lungs work.
+As Christians, and Catholics we should lead the world with our capacity to make things “catholic,” that is, universal: valid for all.
+We cannot do that without at least letting both lungs work.

-The richness that the Gospel’s Seed develops on each part of the world belongs to everybody and all of us need all its parts.
+The richness that the Gospel’s Seed develops in each part of the world belongs to everybody and all of us need all its parts.

 The mystery of the “Transfiguration of the Lord” is a very special example of the diversity of the two traditions.
 This makes it a strategic point in the life of the Church.
 In a matter that important as the “Transfiguration” we need to let the two lungs work very well.
-Therefore the Eastern Tradition should be explored, deepened and explained.
-Everybody will benefit from it.
+Therefore, the Eastern Tradition should be explored, deepened and explained, so that everybody will benefit from it.

 Did you know that both traditions see the Transfiguration in a different way?